konrad-campowsky/gentoo-portage-overlay/README.md

    The ebuild is based on an ebuild from the [menelkir overlay](https://gpo.zugaina.org/Overlays/menelkir).

- - **net-wireless/broadcom-sta**

-   Driver for the Broadcom BCM4360 WIFI chipset found in old MacBooks.
-This ebuild includes a patch that enables the package to build against kernel versions >= 6.12.
-Without it, compilation will fail with a message like `fatal error: asm/unaligned.h: No such file or directory`.

  - **net-wireless/wpa_supplicant**

    Carries a patch that makes wpa_supplicant>=2.10 work with the Broadcom BCM4360 WIFI chipset found in old MacBooks.
 Without it, messages like `CTRL-EVENT-SCAN-FAILED ret=-22 retry=1` will be encountered during network association and scanning.
 Make sure to set the `broadcom-sta` use flag.